MarkXCloud/Machine_Learning_Homework/README.md

 The SVM.py includes the main code to run my svm algorithm.

 The SMO.py realizes the SMO algorithm mostly according to the textbook.
-However, I didn't use its method to choose $\alpha$ by judging the KKT condition but to try random choose.
+However, I didn't use its method to choose \alpha by judging the KKT condition but to try random choose.
 Surprisingly it worked better than the former.

 The Load_data.py only contains the function of load iris dataset.